-The biggest Gasho construction with 5 stories in the village built in 1748.
+The biggest Gasho building in the village, with 5 stories, was built in 1748.

-The roof of the main hall, the kitchen, the bell tower arch and all built with thatches in gassho-zukuri style and has an important status in the village.
-It is now open as museum to show the local folk living utensils with a welcoming fireplace at the ground floor.
-The temple is also raising the silkworm at the roof loft and it is interesting to visit.
+The roof of the main hall, the kitchen, the bell tower arch were all thatched in Gassho-zukuri style and has an important status in the village.
+It is now open as folk museum, with a welcoming fireplace on the ground floor.
+The temple also has a silkworm farm in the loft, which is interesting to visit.

-Spring/Summer time is a great time to go as you can also see cherry blossoms and many blooming flowers in the area.
+Spring/summer time is a great time to go as you can also see the cherry blossoms amongst other blooming flowers in the area.

-Here is a clip that I found on Youtube and it is perfectly showing the beauty of Shirakawa-go village in Spring time.
+Here is a clip perfectly showing the beauty of Shirakawa-go village in Spring time.

 Transport and Accommodation:

-The Gifu and Kaetsuno bus companies also go to the area and you can speak to our Japanese native experts to arrange.
-It is always good to book with us as we can provide english speaking guides along your journey and they are always happy to help.
+The Gifu and Kaetsuno bus companies also go to the area and you can speak to our Japanese experts to arrange your transport.
+It is always good to book with us as we can provide English speaking guides for your journey who will be more than happy to help.

 On a special note, winter is another excellent time to go to Shirakawa-go and Gokayama villages.
-There will be lights up in the winter so it is worth it to stay the night in the winter season to experience the fairy tale like scene from the beautiful village.
-Make sure you book early for this as it is really popular and the accommodations in the village are filling up very quickly.
+There will be lights up in the winter so it is worth staying the night to experience the fairy tale like scenes.
+Make sure you book early for this as it is really popular and the accommodations in the village fill up very quickly.